 They both made decisions on that fateful day that altered their feelings about their relationship and about themselves.
 Colin had been a police officer for a decade but he had never before faced a situation where he was confronted with hatred and bigotry this vicious which also posed a very real threat to the one he loved.
 Joshua had never before faced a situation which forced him to appreciate and accept how deeply connected he was with his Jewish heritage.

 In the end, they both made decisions that would affect they way the lived their lives from that point forward.
 I won’t share all the details either of that day or of what came afterward for Colin and Joshua.
 I don’t want to ‘spoil’ you for the dramatic events that take place in Love’s Trials.
 But I can say this: While this incident doesn’t even begin to scratch the surface of what they’re go through in this book, it does lay a foundation of love and faith in each other that they will certainly need in the days ahead.
 And it is a profound chapter in what I hope you’ll feel is a profound story.

-Love’s Trials will be released on October 12th, 2018 on Amazon.
-It is available for pre-order now so run and grab your copy.
+Love’s Trials is available on Amazon and in Kindle Unlimited and SOON it will also be available in audio format, narrated by the amazing Walker Williams!
 Colin and Joshua face many trials in the course of this book, the ‘Unite the Right’ protest being only one.
 And when the trial is deadly enough, love can lose its way.